NXP LS1088A - NIC setup

 The default config DPL (Data Path Layout) enables only one network interface on

-.
+DPAA2, which shows up as eth0.
 This document describe howto configure the

 hardware to create the network interfaces.